realTristan/hermes/README.md

 go get github.com/realTristan/Hermes
 ```

+# What is Hermes?
+Hermes is an extremely fast full-text search algorithm and caching system written in Go.
+It's designed for API implementations which can be used by wrappers in other languages.
+Hermes has two notable algorithms.
+The first being the with-cache algorithm.
+When using the with-cache algorithm, you can set, get, store, etc. keys and values into the cache.
+The second
+being a no-cache algorithm that reads data from a map, or json file, and uses and array to store the data.
+Both of these algorithms provide full-text search query times from 10µs to 300µs.

 # Example of NoCache Full-Text-Search
 If you want to use only the full-text-search features, then just import hermes and load it using a .json file. (as shown in /example).
 Note: For small to medium-sized datasets (like the ones I used in /data), Hermes works great.
 Although, as the words in the dataset increases, the full-text-search cache will take up significantly more memory.
 I recommended setting a cache limit and/or a cache keys limit.
 ```